BoidCMS/boidcms.github.io/developer/actions.md

 |      `page_top`     |                     |                | `Filter`|         | `1.0.0` |
 |      `page_end`     |                     |                | `Filter`|         | `1.0.0` |

-?> Not all themes might support the actions listed above.
+?> It's possible that not all themes will support the actions listed above.